cylammarco/WDPhotTools/docs/source/tutorials/plotting.rst

 .. figure:: ../_static/DA_cooling_tracks_from_plotter.png

 In order to inspect the cooling models, it is slightly less straight forward because each model comes with different parameters.
 In the following example, we define the model to be `montreal_co_da_20` and plotting the cooling tracks at those 5 masses only.
-The names of the model can be retrieved with `plotter.list_cooling_model()`, while the model parameters can be found using `plotter.list_cooling_parameters(MODEL_NAME)`
+The names of the models can be retrieved with `plotter.list_cooling_model()`, while the model parameters can be found using `plotter.list_cooling_parameters(MODEL_NAME)`

 .. code:: python